CONSTITUTION OF THE INTERNATIONAL PLASTIC MODELERS SOCIETY/USA

-The name of this group is established as the INTERNATIONAL PLASTIC MODELERS' SOCIETY/UNITED STATES OF AMERICA branch; affiliated by common interest with member groups established in other nations in accordance with the principles of the founding organization of the International Plastic Modelers Society located in the United Kingdom.
+The name of this group is established as the INTERNATIONAL PLASTIC MODELERS' SOCIETY/UNITED STATES OF AMERICA branch (herein referred to as IPMS/USA); affiliated by common interest with member branches established in other nations in accordance with the principles of the founding organization of the International Plastic Modelers Society located in the United Kingdom.

 - To encourage interest in scale modeling and assist interested organizations and groups.

-- To ensure the timely exchange of modeling information and to provide information, data, and other assistance to members and chapters.
+- To encourage the timely exchange of modeling-related information and to provide information, data, and other assistance to members and chapters.

 - To provide for the members' interests by keeping them informed of new products and services.

-- To establish and maintain liaison with manufacturers of products associated with the modeling hobby where possible.
+- To establish and maintain liaison with manufacturers of products associated with the modeling hobby.

 - To establish and maintain liaison with foreign IPMS branches.

-If, for any reason the society should be dismantled or dissolved, all assets and monies shall be given to the Air and Space Museum of the Smithsonian Institution, Washington, DC.
+If, for any reason the society should be dismantled or dissolved, all assets and monies shall be given to the Smithsonian Institution, Washington, DC.

 A. Application for Membership

-- Any individual, regardless of race, color, creed, sexual orientation or national origin may submit an official application for membership.
+- Any individual, regardless of race, color, creed, sexual orientation, gender identity, or national origin may submit an official application for Membership.

 - The Executive Board will have the ultimate responsibility for making the decision for acceptance or rejection of any application.

-- Any applicant accepted for membership agrees to abide by the terms and conditions of the Constitution and By-Laws of IPMS/USA along with regulations and directives promulgated by the Executive Board.
+- Any applicant accepted for Membership agrees to abide by the terms and conditions of the current Constitution and By-Laws of IPMS/USA along with regulations and directives promulgated by the Executive Board.

-- Foreign nationals may be members of PMS/USA but may not hold National office
+- Foreign nationals may be members of IPMS/USA but may not hold a National Executive Board office.

 B. Dismissal of Members

-- A member whose written and/or spoken words or actions are deemed detrimental to the good of the Society, may be dropped from the rolls of the Society by the Executive Board.
+- A member whose written and/or spoken words or actions are deemed detrimental to the good of the Society may be dropped from the rolls of the Society by a two-thirds vote of the Executive Board.
 Any such member will be notified by the President of the action taken and will receive a pro-rated refund of any dues paid for that year.

-- Ex-members so dismissed may reapply for membership one year after dismissal.
-Any such re-application will be subject to re-evaluation by the Executive Board.
+- Ex-members so dismissed may reapply for Membership one year after dismissal.
+Any such re-application will be subject to re-evaluation and will require a two-thirds vote by the Executive Board to reinstate.

 C. Classes and Privileges of Membership

-- MEMBER IN GOOD STANDING is defined as a person who is accepted for membership,maintains his dues and abides by the IPMS/USA Constitution and By-Laws.
+- MEMBER IN GOOD STANDING is defined as a person who is accepted for Membership, maintains their dues, and abides by the IPMS/USA Constitution and By-Laws.

-- Life Members, Members in Good Standing, and Special Members shall be privileged to vote, hold national office, serve on committees, attend any meetings, receive all national IPMS/USA publications, and enjoy all other privileges of membership with the exception of I/A.4 above.
+- Life Members, Members in Good Standing, and Special Members shall be privileged to vote, hold national office, serve on committees, attend any meetings, receive all national IPMS/USA publications, and enjoy all other privileges of Membership with the exception of I(A)(5) above.

 - With the exception of III.B.1. below, if a national officer must for any reason relinquish his position during his term, the Executive Board may appoint a current member in good standing to that office as a replacement for the balance of the term, with said replacement having the duties, voting rights, and other privileges of the office.